 US Satellite TV

-- DirecTV pay-TV Market Share: We estimate this figure to stay around current levels of 19%.
-However there could be about 10% upside to our price estimate if DirecTV can lift its market share to 21% by the end of our forecast period.
-On the other hand if this figure falls down to 17%, there could be downside of similar order.
+- DirecTV pay-TV Market Share: We estimate this figure to slightly decline in the coming years and be around 17.5% by the end of our forecast period as opposed to 18.6% in 2013.
+However there could be about 10% upside to our price estimate if DirecTV can lift its market share to 20% by the end of our forecast period.
+On the other hand if this figure falls down to 15%, there could be downside of similar order.

 For additional details, select a driver above or select a division from the interactive Trefis split for DirecTV at the top of the page.